litestar-org/litestar/docs/usage/templating.rst

 Registering a Custom Template Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above example will create for you a jinja2 Environment instance, but you can also pass in your own instance should you need more control over it.
+The above example will create a jinja Environment instance, but you can also pass in your own instance.

 .. code-block:: python